 The Banger Sisters

 After her daughter's eye-catching turn as a young groupie in Almost Famous, Goldie Hawn plays an aging one in this cloying, aggravating piece of false, middlebrow claptrap.
-One thing in Hawn's favor is the accuracy of her portrayal: Her Suzette is a skanky, surgically enhanced, sub-hippie with no redeeming qualities except, in most circumstances, the willingness to fuck strangers.
+One thing in Hawn's favor is the accuracy of her portrayal: her Suzette is a skanky, surgically enhanced sub-hippie with no redeeming qualities except, in most circumstances, the willingness to fuck strangers.
 After being fired from her bartending job (for drinking on the job!
-Whatta buncha fascists!) she road trips to Phoenix, where her former partner in fashionably random sex with musicians Lavinia (Susan Sarandon, squandered), has sold out to become a rich, anal-retentive soccer mom.
+Whatta buncha fascists!) she road trips to Phoenix, where her former partner in fashionably random sex with musicians, Lavinia (Susan Sarandon, squandered), has sold out to become a rich, anal-retentive soccer mom.
+Along the way, Suzette encounters an obsessive compulsive plot contrivance named Harry (Geoffrey Rush), who falls in love with her untamed spirit (and her handjobs).
+Soon, Suzette and Vinnie are reliving their youths by smoking 20-year-old joints, wearing tight pants, and otherwise "living out loud" the way only movie women can.
+Not all of this movie sucks, just 2/3 or so.
 The main problem is the script's rank substitution of groupiedom for actual liberation, which makes any potential insights about friendship, growing old, or even sexual freedom, pale next to the unshakable image of writer/director Bob Dolman jerking off as he wrote.

-Barbershop is about a young man (Ice Cube) who reluctantly runs a barbershop he inherited from his recently departed father.
+Starring two popular rappers, Ice Cube and Eve, Barbershop is about a young man (Ice Cube) who reluctantly runs a barbershop he inherited from his recently departed father.
 He has big ambitions and so does not recognize the social importance of the small business.
-The best parts of the movie take place in the barbershop--the locus of laughter and general idiocy.
+The best parts of the movie take place in the barbershop-the locus of laughter and general idiocy.
 Cedric the Entertainer, who plays the patriarch of the barbershop, is the primary generator of this humor, which is often mixed with comments on the state of things in black America.
 None of his assessments of past or current events are thought through clearly; in fact, the most complete or sophisticated argument in the movie concerns the scientific difference between good booty and bad booty.
 (Charles Mudede)

 The Four Feathers